Ridepulse/Ridepulse-control/README.md

   <br /> ✅ Import en export mogelijk van sponsoren voor het scorebord mogelijk gemaakt vanuit controlpanel, bij het verwijderen worden sponsoren gearchiveerd naar Scorebord_archive.
   <br /> ✅ Startuur van de match kan ingegeven worden bovenaan.
 Dit update de verschillende timings van audio.
   <br /> ✅ Most of the functions can be executed with different keyboard buttons.
+  <br /> ✅ Visual of Greg is being displayed automaticly in min.
+4, this time in right resolution.
+  <br /> ❗ It is possible to render loops in software, still need to change file location of the loop to the right folder.
   <br /> ✅ Fade in/out function excists.
   <br /> ❌ config aanpassen in software zelf.